-Via Adam Schefter of ESPN, an equipment container holding the bags of roughly 35 Kansas City Chiefs players was not unloaded from the team’s plane on Saturday and instead made its way to Newark, N.J.
+This was a significant development and potentially huge mistake: Via Adam Schefter of ESPN, an equipment container holding the bags of roughly 35 Kansas City Chiefs players was not unloaded from the team’s plane on Saturday and instead made its way to Newark, New Jersey.

 It was Kansas City’s mistake and the team’s responsibility; the Chiefs did not take the equipment off of its plane.

 The bags were rushed to Foxborough, Massachusetts and eventually arrived at Gillette Stadium before kickoff Sunday.
 Teams are generally in full uniform and warming up and hour before game time.

 CBS sideline reporter Tracy Wolfson tweeted a picture of Chiefs equipment managers carrying them, and ESPN’s Jeff Darlington posted this video, likely funny to everyone but the Chiefs and their fans, of a line of employees hustling through the bowels of Gillette Stadium.

 Twitter follower and Patriots fan Andy Ellis was on the plane with the bags; they arrived from Newark to Boston’s Logan Airport via United Airlines flight 1990.
 Darlington said the bags got a police escort to the stadium (those are typically paid by the team).